 On Edward’s death in July 1553, a reluctant Jane Grey was taken to the Tower of London by her father-in-law, the Duke of Northumberland, and proclaimed Queen of England.
 The move was not popular with the people of England, who expected Mary Tudor to inherit the throne.
 Mary was a popular and well-known figure in England at this time, and Jane very young and largely unknown.
 However, during her short reign, Jane did manage to make her voice heard.
 She stated that she would not make her husband Guildford Dudley King of England, but would instead name him Consort, a fact which would have infuriated her father-in-law.

-Nine days after Jane’s accession, Parliament declared their support of Mary Tudor’s claim to the throne and Jane was declared a usurper and charged with treason.
-Held prisoner in the Tower of London until February 1544, Jane was eventually executed on 12th February to prevent her from serving as a figurehead to Protestant rebels.
+Nine days after Jane’s accession, parliament declared their support of Mary Tudor’s claim to the throne and Jane was declared a usurper and charged with treason.
+Held prisoner in the Tower of London until February 1554, Jane was eventually executed on 12th February to prevent her from serving as a figurehead to Protestant rebels.
 She was 16 or 17 years of age.